markushaug/Lane-Detection/README.md

 ### Canny Edge filter
 ![CANNY](https://imgur.com/TMQ7wIk.png "Edge Detection")

-To create a binary image of edges is used.
-The Gaussian blur, followed by a Sobel filter in the x and y direction to determine the size of the gradient.
+Used to create a binary image of edges.
+The Gaussian blur is used, followed by a Sobel filter in the x and y direction to determine the size of the gradient.
 The non-maximum suppression is applied to remove pixels from an identified edge.
 To determine an edge, two thresholds are used.
 If a pixel gradient is greater than the upper threshold, the pixel is retained, and if the pixel is lower than the lower threshold, it is rejected.
 Pixels in the center of the two thresholds are retained when a neighboring pixel is considered part of an edge.

 ### Hough Transform
 ![HOUGH](https://imgur.com/6j3lfu0.png "Hough Transform")